Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

 - Seal Speed: 20
 - Special: This technique may not have its seal speed removed with a fan

-Effects: Shinkuugyoku targets everything in a line 30 yards wide, between you and its maximum range.
+Effects: Shinkuugyoku targets everything in a line 20 yards wide, between you and its maximum range.
 You may divide the width by any whole number between 1 and 5 to multiply the length by half that much.
-(For example, you could reduce it to 20/5 = 4 yards wide, and increase its range to 30 * 2.5 = 75).
-The Improved Area ability provides only half its normal benefit to Shinkuugyoku.
+(For example, you could reduce it to 20/5 = 4 yards wide, and increase its range to 40 * 2.5 = 100).
+The Improved Area ability provides only half its normal benefit to Shinkuugyoku, and both it and Improved Range are applied before you choose to modify (divide) its width.
 The effects of partial defense a doubled against this technique: for every point it hits by, it deals only 10% of its full damage.
 However, to determine wounds inflicted Shinkuugyoku's damage is 100% higher.
 Shinkuugyoku inflicts Piercing wounds.
 If someone Takes the Hit for Shinkuugyoku, whoever they were defending will still take 75% damage, so long as the defender received a Major or greater wound.

 #### --( Shinkuu Renpa - Vacuum Serial Waves )--
 This technique's user takes a deep breath in, and then exhales several blades of high-speed, chakra-infused wind at varying angles.
 This technique's power can vary greatly depending on the amount of chakra put into the formation of those wind blades, the number created, and how the user chooses to focus them.

-- Chakra: 10 + 5 * X
+- Chakra: 15 + 5 * X
 - Damage: (X * 2)d10 * 7
-- Accuracy: +X
 - Range: 25
 - Speed: 22
 - Seal Speed: 12 + X * 2